 4. Do investigations occur before arrests?

-In more serious or high-profile cases, police may have enough probable cause to arrest a suspect but will hold off on until they gather all available evidence through the investigation.
+In more serious or high-profile cases, police may have enough probable cause to arrest you but will hold off on until they gather all available evidence through the investigation.
 Then they might pursue an indictment, where a grand injury – instead of one judge – finds that there is probable cause for arrest.
 This way the D.A. is confident from the beginning they have a strong case and can formally press charges shortly after the arrest.2

 Note that “probable cause” is a much lower bar than “beyond a reasonable doubt”, which is the standard for convicting a defendant.